China tries to revive economy but consumer engine sputters

 That is dragging down global growth forecasts.
 The International Monetary Fund says the world economy might contract by up to 3%, a far bigger hit than 2009’s 0.1% loss during the global financial crisis.

-Other Asian economies, many dependent on Chinese trade and tourism, are unlikely to see quick recoveries and will likely follow the West into a downturn, according to Morgan Stanley.
+Other Asian economies, which are more exposed to global trade, are unlikely to see quick recoveries and will likely follow the West into a downturn, according to Morgan Stanley.

 In China, manufacturing is back to 80% of usual levels, but urban traffic, power use and other indicators of daily life are at half to 65% of normal.

-Note: This story’s 17th graf beginning “Other Asian …” has been updated to correct that Morgan Stanley refers to exposure to global trade, not Chinese tourism.